-(ii) Contour plots of static pressure, y-velocity, and stream function at the end of simulation (iii) A line plot of the lift force as a function of time over the last 3 minutes of the simulation.
-For example, if the run is performed to t = 5 min, the plot will be from t = 2 min to t = 5 min.
+(ii) Contour plots of static pressure, y-velocity, and stream function, at t = 3 min.

+(iii) A line plot of the lift force (that fluid exerts on the cylinder) as a function of time from t = 0 to t = 3 min.
 Using this plot, estimate the amplitude and period of oscillation of the lift force.
+(The estimate should use only the later portion of the simulation, excluding the initial "spin up" when the oscillation is not yet fully established.)
 Amplitude can be defined as (maximum - minimum)/2.
-If the lift coefficient is not oscillatory but steady or chaotic in time, please state so and there would be no need to estimate the amplitude and period.
+If the lift force is not oscillatory but steady or chaotic in time, please state so and there would be no need to estimate the amplitude and period.

 (b) Use the same setting as (a) to perform two additional simulations with elliptical instead of circular cylinders.
-Run 1 uses an ellipse elongated in y-direction, with the lengths of its major and minor axes 12 cm and 8 cm (the major axis is parallel to y-axis), as illustrated by the red dashed curve in Fig. 2.
-Run 2 uses an ellipse elongated in x-direction, with the lengths of its major and minor axes 12 cm and 8 cm, as illustrated by the blue dashed curve in Fig. 2.
+Run 1 uses an ellipse elongated in y-direction, with the lengths of its major and minor axes 10 cm and 6 cm (the major axis is parallel to y-axis), as illustrated by the red dashed curve in Fig. 2.
+Run 2 uses an ellipse elongated in x-direction, with the lengths of its major and minor axes 10 cm and 6 cm, as illustrated by the blue dashed curve in Fig. 2.
 The deliverables are

-(i) For each run, a line plot of lift force as a function of time over the last 3 minutes of the simulation and estimates of the amplitude and period of oscillation of the lift coefficient.
-Please also provide a summary and comparison of the (amplitude, period) of oscillation for the 3 cases in (a) and (b).
+(iv) For each run, a line plot of lift force as a function of time from t = 0 to t = 3 min.
+From the plot, estimates of the amplitude and period of oscillation of the lift force.
+Summarize the amplitude and period of the lift force from the 3 runs in Task 1 in the following table: